Oriented Borel-Moore homologies of toric varieties: Homology groups of toric varieties

 where the first four basis elements come from the $\Proj^3$ before blowup, and the next eight are the new elements introduced by the four blowups.
-In order to compute $\Omega_*(X_\Delta)$ we need to set the all the classes corresponding to the two dimensional cones of $\Proj^3$ to equal $[\Proj^1] \times pt = -a_{11} \rho$.
-Note that these classes are no longer equal in $\Omega_*(X_{\widetilde \Delta})$, even though they would be in $\Proj^3$, and hence we need more relations than just setting $\sigma = -a_{11}\rho$.
-A straightforward computation shows that the ''extra'' relations merely identify $\sigma_1, ..., \sigma_4$ with each other, and hence

-Note that there are $5$ basis vectors of degree $2$ but only $1$ of degree $1$ showing how the symmetry between degrees one would expect between degrees for smooth complete toric varieties (by the results of the next section) breaks down for nonsimplicial toric varieties. \end{ex}
+As the original variety $X_\Delta$ can be obtained from $X_{\wtil \Delta}$ by contracting the strict transforms of the six lines connecting $T$-equivariant points of $\Pb^3$, and as the class of the strict transform of the line connecting $i^{th}$ and $j^{th}$ $T$-fixed point has to be of form